-Seared Sea Scallops with Browned Butter Caper Sauce
+Seared Scallops with Brown Butter Caper Sauce

 A beautifully seared scallop is a delight to behold and a pleasure to eat.
 It can be just a little challenging to accomplish though.
 First, you need to start with good quality “dry packed” scallops, or natural scallops, not “wet packed” that are soaked in preservatives.
 The scallops should be fresh and sweet smelling, not fishy, or you are buying scallops that are past their use-by date.